 Third bandmate Rie Kaneko waits calmly nearby for her turn.
 The 17-year-old is repeatedly pinching her eye like a tuna roll as she squeals the word, "Sushi!"

-Ladybaby has only been a band since May, when a Japanese impresario decided to combine two teenage J-pop aspirants with the cross-dressing Australian metalhead, who he spotted on the cover of a wrestling magazine.
+Ladybaby has only been a band since May, when a Japanese impresario decided to combine two teenage J-pop aspirants with the cross-dressing Australian wrestler-turned-metalhead.
 The resulting band combines the dark and furious intensity of screamo metal with the saccharine sweetness of Japan's kawaii culture.
 It's a merger that has rocketed the band to stardom almost overnight.
-Their latest single " Nippon Manju" has racked up nearly nine million YouTube views in just three months and the group is about to go on its first world tour.
+Their latest single " Nippon Manju" has racked up nearly 10 YouTube million views in just three months and the group is about to go on its first world tour.
 A top comment by one viewer neatly sums up the general reaction to Ladybaby: "At first I was like wtf, but I love the combination <3 I'm addicted."

 We're backstage at a venue in Tokyo's Akihabara electronics district, where the streets are lined with girls in frilly maid, ninja, and school girl uniforms.
-The girls stand handing out flyers to the passing otaku, anime and manga-obsessed single males.
-It's otaku like these who fill the concert hall to capacity tonight for Ladybaby's show.
-The men, ranging from their teens into middle age, are so fanatical that many of them have memorized the group's intricate choreography for each song in order to mirror it back in perfect synchronicity.
+The girls stand handing out flyers to the passing otaku, i.e. anime and manga-obsessed single males.
+It was otaku like these who filled the concert hall to capacity tonight for Ladybaby's show.
+The men, ranging from their teens into middle age, were so fanatical that many of them had memorized the group's intricate choreography for each song in order to mirror it back in perfect synchronicity.

-This is the group's last concert in Japan before making their international debut in New York City.
-There's much talk in the dressing room about world domination and other topics that highlight the seemingly-countless surreal quirks of Ladybaby.
-I want to know what the people of planet earth can expect from our new pop overlords.
+This was the group's last concert in Japan before making their international debut in New York City.
+There was much talk in the dressing room about world domination and other topics that highlight the seemingly-countless surreal quirks of Ladybaby.
+I wanted to know what the people of planet earth could expect from our new pop overlords.
 Ladybeard acted as translator for his bandmates.

 VICE: What does New York need to know to prepare for your arrival?

-Ladybeard: There's absolutely nothing it can do to prepare.
+Ladybaby: There's absolutely nothing they can do to prepare.

 If they hide, will they be able to stay out of danger?

 Obviously siblings.
 You can see the resemblance.
-At the time, we all had separate solo careers.
+So, at the time, we all had separate solo careers.
 I only know the story from my angle.
 The CEO of Clearstone, the record label and costume company, was getting off a plane and he saw a magazine with me on the cover, and he said, "What the hell is that?"
 He called me up and said, "I want to work with you."
-I said OK and he came back later with photos of the girls and told me he was putting me in an idol group.
+I said, "Okay."
+He came back later with photos of the girls and he said, "I'm putting you in an idol group."

 What did the girls think of you?